deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 `WriteProcessMemory` ROP Chain (Round 4)
 ---

 Our last step is to write our ROP chain into the remote process.
 You may be thinking - "Connor, we just hijacked RIP.
 Why can't we just hijack RSP instead of writing our payload to the existing stack?"
 Great question!
 We know that if we call `SetThreadContext`, CFG doesn't perform any validation on the instruction pointer to ensure we aren't calling into the middle or end of a function.
 There is now way for CFG to know this!
-However, CFG _does_ perform some slight validation on `SetThreadContext` calls - via a function called `RtlGuardIsValidStackPointer`.
+However, CFG _does_ perform some slight validation of the stack pointer on `SetThreadContext` calls - via a function called `RtlGuardIsValidStackPointer`.

 When the `SetThreadContext` function is called, this performs a `syscall` to the kernel (via `NtSetContextThread`).
 In the kernel, this eventually leads to the kernel version of `NtSetContextThread`, which calls `PspSetContextThreadInternal`.